 Shopping Momentum takes places when an initial purchase triggers a psychological impulse in your brain.
 That impulse enhances the purchase of a second, non-related product that you hadn’t originally planned on purchasing.

-Shopping Momentum is similar to the effect that gambling gives you.
+The shopping momentum effect is similar to the effect that gambling gives you.
 Once you win or see someone else win, your brain is essentially triggered to convince yourself that pulling the lever one more time or betting that extra dollar might reap the rewards that come with winning even a tiny portion of that large million dollar pot.

 The decision to buy one thing, then another, often builds momentum because you’ve given yourself permission to purchase!
 It’s like an adult saying, “Yes, you can eat candy”.